ioana0901/Hotel-Booking-Demand/README-EN.md

 Project realized within the course Fundamentals of Big Data - 3rd year
 ## 1. Introduction

-In this project I analyzed a set of data related to the hospitality industry.
-Thus, the results of this study are useful to people who work in this area, more precisely to those who work in the hotel field, or to people who want to understand what are the factors that influence hotel guests to cancel their reservations, but also how to predict them.
+In this project, I analyzed a set of data related to the hospitality industry.
+Thus, the results of this study are useful to people who work in this area, more precisely to those who work in the hotel field, or to people who want to understand the factors that influence hotel guests to cancel their reservations how to predict them.
-Through this project I wanted to discover how well the possibility of canceling reservations can be predicted, but also what influences their cancellation.
+Through this project, I wanted to discover how well the possibility of canceling reservations can be predicted and what influences their cancellation.
 The choice of these tasks is relevant, as solving them can help information users (managers of the two hotels) to better understand customer issues or reservations.

 ## 2. Setul de date

-This data set(hotel_bookings.cvs) contains booking information for a city hotel and a resort hotel from Portugal, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
+This data set(hotel_bookings.csv) contains booking information for a city hotel and a resort hotel from Portugal and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
 There are 32 columns:
 <table style="width:100%">
   <tr>